boundlessgeo/qgis-connect-plugin/docs/source/usage.rst

       Setting QGIS master authentication password

-   If you already have a master password, you will be asked to enter it to be able unlock QGIS's authentication database and save your *Boundless Connect* credentials in it.
+   If you already have a master password, you will be asked to enter it to be able to unlock QGIS's authentication database and save your *Boundless Connect* credentials in it.

    .. figure:: img/enter-master-password.png